First Love (2019 film)

 First Love (初恋, Hatsukoi) is a 2019 crime thriller film directed by Takashi Miike.
 It tells the story of a boxer and a call girl who become unwittingly involved in a drug-smuggling scheme.
-The film premiered on 17 May 2019 in Directors' Fortnight, before being released in theaters in the United Kingdom and Japan in February 2020.
+The film premiered on 17 May 2019 in Directors' Fortnight, before being released in theatres in the United Kingdom and Japan in February 2020.

 Plot

 Leo, an up-and-coming boxer, works at a Chinese restaurant in Kabukichō, Tokyo as his day job.
-After taking a surprise punch and collapsing during a match, he is told by a doctor that he has an inoperable brain tumor and does not have long to live.
+After taking a surprise punch and collapsing during a match, he is told by a doctor that he has an inoperable brain tumour and does not have long to live.
 Meanwhile, drug-addicted call girl Yuri is trying to pay off her father's debts.
 She is trapped by yakuza member Yasu and his girlfriend Julie in an apartment, which is used as one of the yakuza's drug-dealing hubs.

 In the same district of Tokyo, yakuza member Kase and corrupt cop Ōtomo plan a drug-smuggling scheme: they plan to steal drugs from Yasu and Julie, then blame it on Yuri, hoping her drug habit will be enough to convince the rest of the yakuza. Ōtomo orders Yuri's services as an excuse to get Yuri out of the apartment, but Yuri sees a hallucination of her father and makes a break for it; as she does, she crosses paths with a depressed Leo on the street.
-Leo hits Ōtomo in the face and decides to help Yuri, figuring he has nothing to lose as he believes he's going to die of his brain tumor.
+Leo hits Ōtomo in the face and decides to help Yuri, figuring he has nothing to lose as he believes he's going to die of his brain tumour.
 As they run through the city, Leo helps Yuri come to terms with her trauma and her addictions.

 Meanwhile, Kase has a Chinese triad man abduct Julie to keep her out of the apartment.
 Kase goes to the apartment and steals the drugs, but Yasu gets the drop on him, causing Kase to shoot him dead.
 Julie furiously kills the triad man and goes back to the apartment, finding Yasu murdered.
 She notifies the yakuza in her grief, who assume that the Chinese triad stole the drugs and abducted Yuri.
 Yakuza boss Gondō goes out with his colleagues to find Yuri.
 Around the same time, Chiachi, another Chinese triad member, and her colleagues are also sent to find Yuri, who they believe killed one of their men.